code-workshop-kit/code-workshop-kit/README.md

 # code-workshop-kit

 Using [es-dev-server](https://github.com/open-wc/open-wc/tree/master/packages/es-dev-server) and Web Component magic to create a nice environment for remote frontend workshops.
-Leverage VS Code Live Share, by creating a session with your workshop participants, and adding the port to your cwk server.
+Leverage VS Code Live Share, by creating a session with your workshop participants, and adding the port of your cwk server as a shared server.

-The cwk scaffold command ensures that each participant gets a scaffolded folder + files that you as a facilitator defined.
+The cwk scaffold command ensures that each participant gets a scaffolded folder + files that you as a facilitator define.

 The cwk run command starts a development server for your workshop and through the middlewares and cookies, it ensures that only files for the respective participants are loaded, whereas for the host, all files are loaded.

-Make sure the server (by default localhost:8000) is shared with your participants, so they see the output in their browser.

 ## Usage

-> NodeJS version 13 or higher is required.
-This means that you have to make sure you put `"type":"module"`, in your `package.json` of your module!

 Install the package